Fort Worth Campus

 1. 30-credit hour accelerated program completed in 16 to 21 months.

-2. Hybrid courses that meet once on campus and once online each week.
+2. Hybrid courses that meet online and in-person.

-3. Complete one or two courses at a time over 8 weeks.
+3. Complete up to two courses at a time.

 4. Focus on both engineering and management skills.